carpentries-incubator/jekyll-pages-novice/_episodes/06-includes.md

 some magic that Jekyll provides: `include` tags.
 To demonstrate this, save the HTML snippet used to display the image into a new file in your repository, called `_includes/banner.html`.
-To create a folder for your new file in GitHub:
+Unlike when we wanted to upload a pre-existing file to a new folder earlier, we can create the new folder and the new file simultaneously:

 1. click "Create new file" under the "Add file" dropdown on your repository homepage,
 2. in the "Name your file..." box, type `_includes/`.
-   The folder name should be automatically inserted in the path displayed next to this box for naming the file.
+   As before, the folder name should be automatically inserted next to the box.
 3. You can then name the file `banner.html` and, when you commit the changes, the `_includes` folder will have been added to your repository.